sarahciston/codingcare/posts/guide.md

 ### Meet regularly

-weekly if possible, in person if possible, and we accommodate what's not always possible.
-We're flexible to the impossible and know we'll get back to it later.
+Meet weekly if possible, in person if possible, and accommodate what's not always possible.
+Stay flexible to the impossible and know you'll get back to it later.
 Like old friends you can pick up with after an indeterminate amount of time, no questions asked.
 Or old code that needs a break from you after troubleshooting for too long.
-A frequent, consistent cadence of meeting in person is best.
-It feels easeful.
-And when we can't, there is trust we'll get back to each other when we can.
-Without pressure or resentment or guilt.
+Trust that you can come back together, without pressure or resentment or guilt.
 It's not meant to be another obligation on the calendar, but a reprieve.

 We help restore each other through co-presence.
 We defrag each other's mental hard disks through the process of communing.

-Truth is, you don’t need to prepare much, just to start building community.
+A frequent, consistent cadence of meeting in person is best.
+But the truth is, you don’t need to prepare much just to start building community.

+We've been lucky to have space to be self-selecting participants, figuring out what this is together.
+People find us by word of mouth, no prostheletizing (we're too lazy for that).
+We simply have our meetings in a semi-public space like a library lab.
+People can walk by and see what we are doing, ask if they can join, and we've had long-time members who found us this way.
+There are no prerequisites or fees.

+Still, it's possible to incorporate some of these approaches in a required classroom setting or work environment too.

 **core group, self selecting, figuring out what it is. problem-membership, not prostheletizing. word of mouth. public space, what are you doing, can i join? no cap, joseph beuys** humility, self conscious self deprecating, not warranted.